PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

     - Click "Create Web Service"
     - And your done your service should be up and running in a few minutes  🎉

-## Integrate as an External Service on the PlanQK Platform
+## Integrate as an On-premise Service on the PlanQK Platform

-Once your service is deployed, you can integrate it as an external service on the PlanQK Platform.
+Once your service is deployed, you can integrate it as an on-premise service on the PlanQK Platform.
 To do so, follow these steps:

 1. Go to the [create service page](https://platform.planqk.de/services/new).
 2. Enter a name for your service.
-3. Under `Service Type` select `External Service`.
+3. Under `Service Type` select `On-premise Service`.
 4. Enter the URL of your service.
 7. Add the [API specification](https://raw.githubusercontent.com/PlanQK/planqk-platform-samples/master/python/external-service-sample/api-spec.yaml) for your service.
 8. Finally, click on `Create Service`.